olaodut/CyberClock/README.md

 # Ola-CyberClock
 Clock for Desktop

-# Python Cyber Clock ⏰
+## Python Cyber Clock ⏰

 A simple and customizable desktop clock application built using Python and the `tkinter` library.
 The clock updates every second, displaying the current time in an easy-to-read format.
+The background features a Matrix-style effect with falling numbers.

 ## Features
-- 🕒 Displays the current time in `HH:MM:SS AM/PM` format.
+- 🕒 Displays the current time in `HH:MM:SS` format.
 - ⏱️ Automatically updates every second.
 - 🎨 Customizable fonts, colors, and window size.
 - 💻 Lightweight and runs directly on your desktop.
+- 🌐 Matrix-style effect with falling numbers in the background.

 ## Prerequisites